leosperry/ha-kafka-net/README.md

 * Provide a means to call Home Assistant RESTful services
 * Enable all automation code to be fully unit testable

-This project is still in an alpha state.
 Nuget package can be found [here](https://www.nuget.org/packages/HaKafkaNet/).

 Full documentation [here](https://github.com/leosperry/ha-kafka-net/wiki)